 Spain’s capital city is often visited by those looking for culture, sunshine and amazing nightlife.
-As popular as it is, there are still a number of places off the beaten path just waiting to be discovered!
-Madrid is home to a number of fascinating sights which, although hard to believe, are unknown even by locals themselves.
+As popular as it is, there is still a number of places off the beaten path just waiting to be discovered!
+As unbelievable as it might sound, some of these are unknown even to many locals.

 A visit to Madrid is likely to include a trip to at least one of the following: the Gran Via, the Temple of Debod, the Plaza de Cibeles and the Buen Retiro Park, to name just a few!
 However the city has much more to offer, with hidden gems aplenty.
 These are the places worth adding to your itinerary on your next trip to Madrid.

 The Royal Chapel of St. Anthony of La Florida (Moncloa)

 A monument undiscovered by many, including locals, this chapel is worth visiting for what’s inside: stunning frescoes by Spanish romantic painter Francisco Goya.
 Considered to include some of the artist’s finest works, the Chapel also serves as his place of burial and is a Spanish Property of Cultural Interest.
 A must for art lovers and Goya fans!

 - Address: Glorieta San Antonio de la Florida, 4

 Capricho Park (Barajas)